klab-aizu/EnsembleSTDP/README.md

 ```

 ### Merge sub-models
-To merge and compress the trained sub-models, number of compression and similarity measurement need to specified.
+To merge and compress the trained sub-models, the number of compressions and similarity measurements need to be specified.
 Before running the command below, make sure all the files of sub-models to be merged (model_*.pth, assignments_*.pth, and proportions_*.pth for each model) are in the models_to_merge folder.
 The example of the command to merge sub-models using MSE and compress 100 neurons:
 ```
 python3 eth_mnist_merge.py --method mse --n_compression 100
 ```